lnilya/harley/README.md

 # Quick Start for Users

-1. Download the latest version for Windows or Mac OS and demo data: https://drive.google.com/drive/folders/1G9lOVfcQwahqiYS3pKJ0UdHJ7_YmvG0A?usp=sharing and launch the program.
-You need to have Google Chrome installed for this software to work.
+1. Download the latest version for Windows or Mac OS and demo data: https://drive.google.com/drive/folders/1G9lOVfcQwahqiYS3pKJ0UdHJ7_YmvG0A?usp=sharing and launch the program. **You need to have Google Chrome installed for this software to work.**
 2. Using any browser (not necessarily Chrome) navigate to http://localhost:1234 which is the local server started by the application.
+If the site cannot be reached, simply wait a little bit.
+It sometimes takes up to 30-60s for the server to become responsive.
-3. Use the demo data to explore software with different fluorescence datasets.
+3. Use the demo data to explore the software with different fluorescence datasets.

 Please watch the introductionary videos on how to use the software: